-The Senate Inquiry wants your submissions by midnight March 22.
+The Senate Inquiry wants your submissions by midnight April 19 (submission date extended).
 "The committee invites individuals and organisations to send in their opinions and proposals in writing".

 You submit directly to the Parliament of Australia website via the Senate Inquiry page.
 We don't submit for you.
 Please note that submissions via campaign websites may not be counted individually.